danielfroz/knowledgebase-rag-demo/INSTALLATION.md

 Change it to whatever you want but make sure it is compatible with MongoDB database naming standards.
 More at [Naming Restrictions documentation](https://www.mongodb.com/docs/manual/reference/limits/#naming-restrictions).

-# Problems & Troubleshooting

-If you encounter errors or if the backend service takes a long time to start, you may have an invalid connection string or have not configured your Atlas cluster to accept connections from your computer.

-Ensure that your _Network Access_ settings in your Atlas project allow connections from your current IP address.

-**Note**: Be aware that VPNs can rotate IP addresses, potentially causing network delays or timeouts after several days of testing.
-Regularly check and update your Network Access settings.